tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 Strange encounter with a dog at a gas station.

-Driving on a road under an elevated highway, sharing it with cement trucks and black smoke spewing 10-wheelers, I had to make a stop at a gas station to buy some snack and use the restroom.
-It was midday, and while this gas station always had few visitors, it was never this quiet.
-No one was at the pump, and the lights were not turned on inside the convenience store.
+Driving on a road under an elevated highway with cement trucks and black smoke spewing 10-wheelers around me, I had to make a stop at a gas station to buy some snack and use the restroom.
+It was midday. while this gas station always had few visitors, it was never this quiet.
+No one was at the pump, and the lights were not on inside the convenience store.

 &#x200B;